 Economic inactivity rate

 The economically inactive are non-workers who are not actively seeking employment.
-Including information about the main reason for inactivity and comparisons by sex and age group.
+With information about reasons for inactivity and comparisons by sex and age group.

 Download as a PDF